What is a proctectomy?

 surgery.
 It may include imaging tests, blood tests, and an ECG to check your heart.

-A colonoscopy may be done to look inside your colon and rectum.
+A colonoscopy will be done to look inside your colon and rectum if it has not been

 Here's what to expect before surgery: